samkohn/larpix-daq/webapp/api_docs.md

 ```
 {
   id: the ID provided when the command was sent,
+  header: the ModDAQ message header
+  message: {
-  result: the result as specified by the ModDAQ protocol format,
+    result: the result of the command,
+    metadata: (optional) metadata
+  },
   display: true to display result in list of messages
 }
 ```